dominika-piechota/PSI---projekt/README.md

+The project was created as a coursework assignment for the course “Foundations of Artificial Intelligence”

 # 📍 Route Planning Using a Genetic Algorithm

 This project is designed to determine the optimal route between selected points in a city based on OpenStreetMap data, using: